Join us for an unforgettable Artisan Tour to Guatemala!

 Travel in Guatemala

 While Mayan Hands and our artisan partners will make every effort to ensure you are safe and well taken care of, we will be traveling in rural areas of Guatemala.
 Please be aware that this is not a luxury trip.
-You can expect some discomforts including uneven ground, winding roads, sudden weather changes, and unfamiliar foods, as well as new friendships, insights, stunning landscapes, and warm hospitality.
+You can expect some discomforts including uneven ground, winding roads, traffic delays, sudden weather changes, and unfamiliar foods.
+You will also experience new friendships, insights, stunning landscapes, and warm hospitality!
 Our itinerary is subject to change and adaptation.

 Documentation